IBM-Cloud/techxchange-labs/docs/aiobserve-1815/60-elasticsearch.md

    serviceName:"databases\-for\-elasticsearch" AND coralogix.metadata.severity:("Error" OR "Critical")
    ```

+    **Note:** If you don't see results, try `serviceName:"databases\-for\-elasticsearch" AND NOT coralogix.metadata.severity:("Error" OR "Critical")` instead to verify your query is working correctly for other logs that are not error or critical.
+You might also need to change the timestamp, for example, use the last 24 hours.

     ![](images/60-3.png ':size=600')

 5. Use **Show graph for key** to visualize the actions reporting errors: